 - Cat bed

-- Cat tree (big, small, by a window, it makes no difference)
+- Cat tree (big, small, or a window, it makes no difference)

 - Cat litter box and cat litter